Get Started with Intel® Distribution for GDB* on

 - For RPM-based systems: https://yum.repos.intel.com/intel-gpg-keys/GPG-PUB-KEY-INTEL-SW-PRODUCTS-2023.PUB

 - To exit testing, press Ctrl+C.The output below indicates that the companion driver is not installed or loaded properly.
-Please, review the GPU installation and configuration instructions to ensure that you set up the device correctly.failed to initialize intelgt device for debug Exiting
+Please, review the GPU installation and configuration instructions to ensure that you set up the device correctly.no device '1' found, there are 0 devices Exiting

 Compile the Program with Debug Information